nuthanc/react/streams/client/README.md

 * This Link replaces the anchor tag
 * With Link tag, we do not use href but *to*
 * npm start and check in Network tab
-* We observe we are not reloading the application at all
+* We observe we are not reloading the application at all with Link tag
 * If we inspect the link, we see that internally it is an anchor tag
 * React-router prevents the browser from navigating to the new page
 * Diagram 18-link: What We Want